 How to make the best homemade chocolate chip cookies.
 This easy recipe makes cookies with crisp edges and chewy middles.
 The moment you try one of these chocolate chip cookies, you will fall in love.
-Jump to the Chocolate Chip Cookie Recipe or watch our quick video below to see how we make them.
+Jump to the Chocolate Chip Cookie Recipe

 How to Make the Best Chocolate Chip Cookies

 We cannot get enough of these cookies.
 There’s a good bet that you’ll find a big bag of cookie dough in our freezer right now.
-Definitely check below for our tips on freezing this cookie dough ?
+Definitely check below for our tips on freezing this cookie dough.

 These homemade chocolate chip cookies are easy to make.
 We prefer to use our stand mixer, but you can also make these cookies with a handheld mixer.
 If you are short on time, try our quicker chocolate chip cookies recipe that calls for melted butter instead of creaming the butter to make the dough.